SEND Information Report 2020-21

 How do we assess and review pupils’ progress towards their outcomes?

-- Pupil attainment and progress is continually monitored by class teachers with assessment collection taking place every half-term for all pupils.
+- Pupil attainment and progress is continually monitored by class teachers with assessment collection taking place every term for all pupils.

 - Outcomes vary from pupil to pupil and may cover aspects of communication, language, social, emotional and mental health.

 - For pupils with higher needs, progress against targets and expected outcomes will also be monitored through their individual support or therapy plans.
-This will be informed by the views of the pupil, parents, learning support and class teacher.
+This will be informed by the views of the pupil, parents, learning support and class teacher usually gained though Parent Consultations or Structure Conversations.
 The assessment information from teachers will indicate whether adequate progress is being made and whether further support strategies are required.

 How do we support pupils moving between different phases of education?